 They have very good sight and hearing.

-In the wild, rock hyraxes feed mainly on vegetation and are grazers and browsers.
+In the wild, rock hyraxes primarily feed on vegetation and are grazers and browsers.
 They can eat plants that are poisonous to most other animals, like solanaceae and euphorbinacae.

 At the Smithsonian's National Zoo, rock hyraxes eat herbivore pellets, leafeater biscuits, root and other vegetables, and greens.